thomaswalden/thomaswalden.github.io/aboutme.md

 My PhD focuses on blood flow restricted walking.
 Specifically, my main research goal is to further understand the prescription parameters and safety elements of blood flow restricted walking.
 I am on a quest to determine whether blood flow restricted walking is a safe exercise modality for individuals that may already exhibit numerous risk factors for exercise.
 This would allow increased access to the benefits of exercise, removing a critical barrier to better health, improved fitness, and increased quality of life for all.

 ### Degrees
+ - Doctor of Philosophy - Exercise Science (2019 - Present)
+ - Sport and Exercise Science - First Class Honours (2018)
+ - Bachelor of Science - Human Movement and Sport and Health Science - Murdoch University (2015 - 2017)
+ -
 ### Affiliations
  - Centre for Healthy Ageing, Murdoch University
  - Enviromental Physiology Special Interest Group